IsaacPerezCyber/Active-Directory-Lab/README.md

 <h2>Description</h2>
 This project will utlize oracle virutal machines in conjunction with Microsoft server 2019.
 I will configure a domain controller and install Remote Access Server for DHCP client.
 I will also create and run a Powershell script that will create 1000 users in active directory.
 User names and passwords will also be created.
+I will then create another VM using Windows 10 ISO file which will be the client that connects using DHCP and RAS.
 <br />